 One thing to note about Arc Tempo, however, is that the forward tilt of the foot tends to push the toes into the toe of the boot.
 Sometimes, this can be uncomfortable so it is best to try on these boots before purchasing whenever possible.

 Many people have found that they prefer to wear this boot ½ larger than a normal shoe to prevent the toes from being forced into the toe.
 Just something to keep in mind when ordering the Vasque Breeze AT GTX.

 Aside from the toe issue mentioned above, the Breeze AT GTX is an extremely comfortable boot.
 It is lightweight and breaks in quickly.
 After only two hikes totaling about 30 miles, the boots were almost fully broken in.

 Any minor discomforts around the collar of the boot will work themselves out during this time and the boots definitely become more comfortable as they are worn more often.

 Pricing can vary wildly for these boots.
 They tend to be pretty high (unless special deals are going on) in traditional retail box outlets.
-I ordered mine from this listing for about $165, significantly lower than the $200 I was quoted locally.
+I’ve had the best success with these online retailers recently: